reyn1920/online-production/.trae/rules/project_rules.md

+I want you to use the fucking puppeteer for everything, everything, everything, everything forever, forever, forever, forever. every time you stop and say complete I want you to check every file under online production untill you say complete and find nothing. this is a most. do it evertime you stop and say complete.

 Of course.
 This is the final blueprint for the perfected TRAE.AI system.
 It integrates every automation, feature, and strategic directive from our entire conversation and all the files you have provided.